edwardoriordan/sass-utilities/README.md

 ```

-This is obviously a silly example.
-Interpolation can be very useful in other contexts.
-We might be getting a maps data type in sass (https://github.com/nex3/sass/issues/642) which will mean that some of this functionality may not be necessary.
-There might still be situtation in which is is desirable (especially as the interpolate funtion doesn't throw an error if the variable doesn't exist, it justs returns false).
+There will be maps data type in Sass (https://github.com/nex3/sass/issues/642) which will mean that some of this functionality may not be necessary.
+There might still be situtations in which it is desirable (especially as the interpolate funtion doesn't throw an error if the variable doesn't exist, it just returns false).

 ## Coming (maybe!)